CARROT CAKE PROTEIN DONUTS (VEGAN)

 Cream cheese frosting

 The frosting base is a dairy-free cream cheese.
 I used Simple Truth’s plant-based cream cheese this time, which you can find at Kroger stores.
-It’s very good and affordable!
+It’s pretty good and affordable!
 I have also used Daiya in the past, which I liked better than Tofutti, but not quite as good as Kite Hill.
 Kite Hill brand is probably the best but so darn expensive!
 I just can’t justify spending over $6 for a tub of cream cheese.

 Anyway, here is the printable recipe for these vegan Carrot Cake Protein Donuts!
 I hope you’ll rate and comment below if you try them 🙂